Eli Bornstein

 Eli Bornstein CM SOM (born December 28, 1922) is an American-born Canadian artist and teacher who has spent most of his life in Saskatchewan, Canada.

-He is known for his three-dimensional reliefs.
+He is known for his contributions to abstract art in Canada through his creation of three-dimensional artworks he called Structurist Reliefs.

 Early years

 Eli Bornstein was born in Milwaukee, Wisconsin on December 28, 1922.

-He studied at the Chicago Art Institute for a short period in 1943, then went to the Milwaukee State Teachers' College, graduating with a BSc in 1945.

-From 1943 to 1947 he was a teacher at the Milwaukee Art Institute.
+Bornstein was creative from a young age, taking art classes throughout his life.
+He enrolled in art courses while at Milwaukee State Teachers College in 1941.
+He earned a bachelor of science in art in 1945.

-In 1949 Bornstein taught design at the University of Wisconsin in Milwaukee.
+From 1945-1950, Bornstein taught drawing, painting, sculpture, and design at the Milwaukee Art Institute and the University of Wisconsin–Milwaukee.
+He began teaching at the University of Saskatchewan's Department of Art in 1950, travelling between Saskatoon and Madison, Wisconsin where he was earning a master's degree in graphic techniques.

 Career

 In 1950 Bornstein became head of the newly established Department of Fine Arts at the University of Saskatchewan.
 During his summer breaks he studied in Paris, France at the Académie de Montmartre of Fernand Léger in 1951 and at the Académie Julian in 1952.
 He also studied at the University of Wisconsin–Madison, and obtained an MSc in 1954.
 Bornstein resigned from his position as head of the Fine Arts department in 1971.
 Bornstein became a Canadian citizen in 1972.
 He continued to teach art at the University of Saskatchewan until 1990, when he retired.

 Bornstein's early drawings, paintings, prints and sculptures used abstract and cubist techniques to depict nature.

-In 1956 he won a commission from the Saskatchewan Teacher's Federation to make an abstract welded aluminum sculpture named "Growth Motif".
+In 1956 he won a commission from the Saskatchewan Teachers' Federation to make an abstract welded aluminum sculpture named "Growth Motif".
 He began to make three-dimensional "structurist" reliefs during a sabbatical in Italy and the Netherlands in 1957.
 In Europe he met and was influenced by artists such as Jean Gorin, Joost Baljeu, Anthony Hill, Kenneth Martin, Mary Martin, Victor Pasmore and Georges Vantongerloo.

-In 1960 he founded The Structurist, a journal that appears annually or biannually with each edition devoted to a particular theme.
+In 1960, Bornstein founded The Structurist, a journal that appears annually or biannually with each edition devoted to a particular theme.
 The journal was published by the University of Saskatchewan until 2010.
 As of 2017 he was still actively working.
 Bornstein is one of the most influential senior artists in the Canadian Prairies region.